-The English Department is the largest department in the AddRan College of Liberal Arts and among the most venerable academic areas of study at TCU.
-Today, a degree in English or writing provides an exceptional opportunity for students to explore literature, rhetoric and writing — whether in oral, printed or digital forms.
-We offer a bachelor’s degree in English and writing, as well as minors in English, writing and creative writing.
-Our graduate program offers a Master of Arts in English and a Doctor of Philosophy in both English, and rhetoric and composition.
+Welcome to the TCU English Department, where students explore literature, rhetoric, and writing in oral, printed, or digital forms.
+We offer the B.A. degree in English and Writing, as well as minors in English, Writing, and Creative Writing.
+Our graduate program offers the Master of Arts in English and the Doctor of Philosophy in English Studies and in Rhetoric and Composition.

-Today, the skills of writing, analyzing and interpreting are more urgent than ever.
-In this environment, our students stand out — refining skills that will endure even as careers evolve in directions you can’t even predict today.
-Our students learn to think in new ways – creatively, analytically, persuasively.
-They pose questions and research solutions.
-They debate what is important in their own and our shared lives.
-And as they encounter multiple traditions and perspectives, they develop empathy and an understanding of difference — skills that will enable them to better understand and thrive in our global society.
+With the skills of writing, analyzing, and interpreting more urgent today than ever, our students distinguish themselves, practicing and refining skills that will endure even as careers evolve in directions we cannot currently foresee.
+Students pursuing a path of study in the English Department learn to think in new ways – creatively, critically, persuasively.
+They debate key questions in the humanistic tradition as they were explored in past historical moments and endure in our modern world.
+They pose questions, analyze problems, and research solutions, honing their written argumentation skills.
+They creatively express themselves through the nuanced use of language.
+And as they encounter diverse cultural traditions and perspectives, they develop empathy and an understanding of difference — skills that will enable them to better understand and thrive in our global society.

 Professor and Chair, Department of English